|Class Meets: MWF 11:30 Dana

 |F = < 59|

-The format of each class will require all of you to read each days assignment BEFORE you come to class.
+The format of each class will require all of you to read each day’s assignment BEFORE you come to class.
 Each class will begin with a period where you can ask specific questions related to the previous day's material or specific areas you do not understand from the current day's assignment.
 We will stick closely to the schedule because there is so much to learn and so little time.
-Therefore, if we do not cover a topic in class, but it is covered in your reading, you are responsible for it.
 We will discuss some topics as a group, I will call on you randomly to answer a question or lead a discussion, and I will present some information in the traditional lecture format.
 If I call on you to answer a question, it is OK to say, "I got this part but this other section lost me."
 It is not OK to say, "I didn't read it."
 I understand that some days you might fall behind a day or two but do not make this a practice since class participation is also graded.

-Exams: you may have heard the exams in this course are extremely long.
+Exams: you may have heard the exams in this course are very long.
 I am working to reduce the time required for genomic exams, but I do not want to cheat you of an educational opportunity.
-The 3 exams will be a combination of Discovery Questions from cases you have not read for class, as well as a few questions from recent papers.
-I want to work with you to balance the time required with the value of working with new material.
+The exam questions will be drawn from cases you have not read for class.
+All my old exams are available to give you a sense for the style and length of exams.

 All of your exams are open book, open notes, open internet, take-home exams.
 You do not have a time limit for these tests other than the alloted days, and you can take them any place you want.
 This form of testing is possible only because of the Honor Code.
 If you violate my trust in you and the Honor Code, we will have to take the tests during the 50 minutes of class.
 You are required to not cheat on these tests, and to report to me or the Dean of Students any violations you observe or hear about second hand.
 This means that even your lab partners or best friends must be reported if you know they are cheating.
 The entire system will break down when individuals make exceptions to the rule in order to spare their friends.